 I loved working at the hotel.
 I did everything I could for that hotel.
 The owner taught me a lot of things.
 I became his right-hand woman, his pit bull.
 I did what I had to do there to get the results the owner wanted.
 We had families living there full time and If he said kick a family out for non-payment.
 To do this, I would receive a lot of hate for doing what he asked.

-I soon realized that I wanted to still do my job, but I didn’t want to keep being the pit bull.
+Loving my job, but I realized that I didn’t want to keep being the pit bull.
 I got so much hate for doing my job.
-At the same time the owner going back on what he said when the customer would confront him.
+At the same time the owner went back on what he said when the customer would confront him.
 So it made me look like an ass.
 I have so many stories that happened at the hotel.
 If you wanna hear about them let me know in the comments.